SmartLayer/OneDriveGuard/README.md

 - The OAuth token is read from rclone.conf and used directly
 - No credentials are stored by these scripts
-- Tokens expire and may need to be refreshed via `rclone authorize onedrive`
+- Tokens expire and can be refreshed by running any rclone command (e.g., `rclone about OneDrive-ACL:`)
 - The scripts can read, create, and delete ACL information; use with appropriate caution

 ## License